abhilash1392/DigitRecognizer/README.md

 ## App

-The app.py is created using Flask API.
+The app.py is created using Flask API and FAST API .
 This app was tested using POSTMAN API.
 Please find the screenshot below.